torokrolf/homelab/14-Errors/README.md

 After migrating from Pi-hole to AdGuard Home (AGH), Proxmox hosts (`192.168.2.198`, `192.168.2.199`) became unreachable from the `192.168.1.0/24` network.
 Interestingly, the VMs and LXC containers running on these hosts remained pingable, but the physical nodes themselves did not respond.

 **Cause**:
-- **DNS Rate Limit:** The AdGuard Home default rate limit (**20 queries/sec**) was too low.
-Clients exceeded this limit, causing AGH to drop requests.
+- **DNS rate limit:** AdGuard Home's default rate limit (**20 queries/sec**) was too low.
+Clients exceeded this limit, causing AdGuard Home to drop requests.
-- **DNS Flood:** Clients responded to failed resolutions with aggressive retries.
-This created an "auto-generating" flood that overwhelmed the Proxmox network interface.
+- **DNS Flood:** Due to failed resolutions, clients initiated aggressive DNS retries.
+This created a self-reinforcing loop that saturated the Proxmox network interface.
-- **Missing Records:** Since the Proxmox nodes had static IPs (non-DHCP), there were no static ARP entries for them in pfSense.
-Due to the network noise, dynamic ARP resolution failed, leading to **ARP starving**.
+- **Missing records:** Since the Proxmox nodes had fixed IPs (configured on the host, not by pfSense DHCP), **Static ARP** was not enabled for them in pfSense.
+Due to network noise, they could not be added to the ARP table, resulting in **ARP starvation**.
-- **ARP Starving:** The high volume of dropped packets and queuing prevented the Proxmox interface from answering pfSense's ARP requests (required for ICMP/Ping).
-VMs and LXCs remained reachable because they received IPs via pfSense DHCP, which automatically created **Static ARP** entries for them, making their MAC addresses known to the router.
+- **ARP starvation:** Due to the high volume of dropped packets and queuing, the Proxmox interface could not respond to pfSense's ARP requests (required for PING) in time.
+The VMs and LXCs on the Proxmox node remained pingable from `1.0` because they received their IPs from the pfSense DHCP server, where Static ARP was already configured and enabled.
+Thus, their IP + MAC address pairs were already known.

 **Solution**:
 1. **Static ARP Binding:**